Cabbage roll chili is one of our family’s favourite comfort food.

 Whether on a cold winter night or a hot summer afternoon.
 It hits the spot.

+A stovetop pressure cooker can also be used.
+If you have a 15 psi, simply deduct 2 minutes from the cook time.
 Give this a try and save extra in the freezer for easy meals anytime.

 Cabbage Roll Chili